Menopause aching joints while sheltering in place?

 What else could be causing pain or aches in my joints now?

 So, what’s the connection between aching joints/joint pain and menopause?
 A handful of studies have been conducted, and more are needed.
-This study, led by clinical research psychologist Carolyn Gibson, Ph.D. with the San Francisco VA Medical Center, shared that women with menopause symptoms are nearly twice as likely to have chronic pain diagnoses, such as fibromyalgia, migraine headaches, and back pain.
+In a clinical research led by psychologist Carolyn Gibson, Ph.D. with the San Francisco VA Medical Center, she shared that women with menopause symptoms are nearly twice as likely to have chronic pain diagnoses, such as fibromyalgia, migraine headaches, and lower back pain.

 When it comes to science and studies, observations are noted, but testing and specific findings have not been done.
 The observations that were documented: